(c) 2024 PillSync.com

 When a single dose of 40 mg vonoprazan (twice the maximum recommended dose) was administered with clarithromycin 500 mg twice daily for 7 days (N=16), vonoprazan AUC0-inf increased 58% compared to administration of vonoprazan alone.

-Coadministration of Vonoprazan with NSAIDs or Low Dose Aspirin
+Coadministration of Vonoprazan with Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) or Low-Dose Aspirin

 When a single dose of 40 mg vonoprazan (twice the maximum recommended dose) was co-administered with diclofenac 25 mg, meloxicam 10 mg, or aspirin 100 mg, there were no clinically meaningful changes in exposure of vonoprazan, diclofenac, meloxicam, or aspirin compared to administration of each drug alone.